huntdatacenter/docs/docs/do-science/hunt-workbench/installation.md

    ![notepad-open-hosts-steps.png](./images/notepad-open-hosts-steps.png)

 5. Add your **`hosts record`** to the text file.
-This is the line that you received from us in your HUNT Workbench onboarding email (see above).
+This is the line that you received from us in your HUNT Workbench onboarding email (look for Lab access link).

 6. Select **`File`** > **`Save`** to save your changes and close the **`Notepad`** application.